sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/arithmetic.md

 assert_ne!(x, y);
 ```

-## Order
+## Ordering

-These assertions compare values that implement the `PartialOrd` trait.
-They are:
+These assertions compare values that implement the `PartialOrd` trait:

 ```rust
 // Ensure that x is less than y